 What should I be thinking about?

 Part of what makes a vow renewal ceremony so special is your customisation of the proceedings, particularly your vows.
 Take some time to consider why you’re doing this.
-Think about all the incredibly amazing memories you and your partner share, and the qualities in your partner that you’ve grown to cheris .
-There’s no pressure to memorise your vows.
-There’s nothing wrong with reading from notes.
+Think about all the incredibly amazing memories you and your partner share, and the qualities in your partner that you’ve grown to cherish.
+There’s no pressure to memorise your vows – there’s nothing wrong with reading from notes.
 Or I can read them for you repeat.
 Just make sure to look at your spouse in the eye a few times while you say them.
 The feelings and connection that comes from eye contact with your life partner is like nothing else in the world.
 It’s magical!

 There’s no need to have a formal bridal party.
 Of course perhaps you couldn’t have bridesmaids the first time round and have felt a bit deprived all these years!
 It’s your ceremony, so (almost) anything goes.
 You can always ask close friends to be on hand to help with new rings if you decide to refresh your wedding jewellery as part of the ceremony.